Food inflation: Causes

 Causes include climate change, instability, poor harvest, and high energy cost.
 It can be induced by crop disease such as the great Irish famine which was caused by a monoculture of planting a single species of potato, the Irish Lumper.
 When Phytophthora infestans (potato blight) spread to Ireland, the low genetic diversity of the crop resulted in the majority of the crop dying, resulting in exponentially high food inflation, the subsequent inaction and exploitation by British officials caused a famine.
 Other times food inflation can be caused by intentional price gouging in which usually large corporations control an artificially high price for the cost of food, often this is done first through predatory pricing in which the cost of food items are set below market value at which point competition is driven out and artificially high prices become standard.

+Food inflation is also often caused by war in which trade slows and food often becomes scarce.
+During times or war or instability, rationing systems are often used to avoid food inflation, speculation or food hoarding which is usually overseen by the military.
+Food inflation caused by military endeavors can often lead to famine, such the Bengal famine in which massive amounts of rice and grain was taken away from the population of Bengal to feed British civilians and soldiers, as such the Bengal famine is often classified as a man made famine.

+One of the main determining factor of the price of food is energy cost, harvesting machines (such as combine harvesters) require large amounts of energy to maintain high crop yields.
+As well as this crop tending requires high amounts of energy, such as watering, fertilizing, and weeding, thereby increases to the cost of energy directly affects food prices.
+The 1970s energy crisis saw a major spike in food inflation as food production became more expensive.
+Another cause is perpetual monoculture practices, which can degrade soil leading to lower yields and thereby requiring exponentially higher levels of fertilizer, particularly nitrogen.

 Effects

 Those most affected by food inflation tend to be lower income individuals, who spend more money on basic necessities.
 As food prices increase, most purchases by the lower class stop to maintain basic needs, which in turn leads to economic slowdown.
 Generally high income individuals are not as affected by food inflation, as these individuals tend to have large savings, can afford basic foods, and spend less of their income on food.
 Food affordability is associated with increased stress, and impacting a person's quality of life.